Harriet Smithson: Irish beginning

 On 27 May 1814, Smithson made her first stage appearance at the Theatre Royal (Dublin), as Albina Mandevill in Frederick Reynolds's The Will.
 Her performance was well received, and the Freeman's Journal gave her a positive review.

 She certainly is a most interesting and promising young actress, and there is no doubt she would prove a great acquisition to Crow-street, in the line of performance which her taste, as well as her talents, incline her to pursue.

 In 1815, Smithson took her parents' place in Montague Talbot's company in Belfast after they returned to Dublin.
 The season opened on 1 January 1816, where she extended her range in roles, performing in multiple comedies.
 She then travelled to Newry, Limerick, Dublin, and Burmingham, where she joined Robert Elliston's company.
 She spent the next two months playing over forty roles in various genres.

 Debut in London

+By the time she reached her twenties, she had moved to London, where she began to gain recognition for her roles in various Shakespearean plays.
+Smithson's portrayal of Ophelia in "Hamlet" was particularly well-received, and she quickly became a beloved figure in the theatrical community.

 Four years later, 20 January 1818, Smithson made her first London appearance at Drury Lane as Letitia Hardy in The Belle's Stratagem.
-Her first performance received mixed reviews from critics, but she quickly gained some favour of critics and performers as she obtained more experience.
+Her first performance received mixed reviews from critics, but she quickly gained the favour of critics and performers as she obtained more experience.
 She joined the permanent company at the Royal Coburg later that year.
 However, she rejoined Drury Lane Company in the autumn of 1820.
 On 20 February 1821, she took the lead female role in Thérèse by John Howard Payne, when the cast actress fell ill.
 Overall, the London public remembered her as The Times put it, "a face and features well adapted to her profession; but [an actress] not likely to make a great impression on a London audience, or to figure among stars of the first magnitude."